 If you’re looking for rice substitutes on keto, you won’t go wrong with the options in this article.
 Any kind of traditional rice may fit into your low-carb meal plan if you consume only ¼ cup or ½ cup, but this may slow down your progress or spike your blood sugar if you’re carbohydrate-sensitive.

-Even with these rice alternatives, it’s still important to pay attention to your protein and fat intake to achieve your goals — whether that’s a better body composition and health.
+Even with these rice alternatives, it’s still important to pay attention to your fat and protein intake to achieve your goals — whether that’s a better body composition and health.